-Dollar Tree Prices Going Up, Is It Still Worth The Hype
+Dollar Tree Prices Are Rising—Is It Still Worth Shopping There?

 Dollar Tree built its reputation on one simple promise — everything for a dollar.
 But that’s changing fast.
 Shoppers are noticing new price tags, red stickers, and higher “plus” sections popping up in stores across the country.
 With inflation, rising costs, and a new multi-price model, the once predictable $1.25 deal aisle is starting to look a little different.